How to make a rubber stamp at home

 Remember doing this at school?
 Carving a design into a rubber and making your own rubber stamp?
 Well, there’s a good reason companies use rubber to make stamps out of – rubbers holds the ink well and leaves a nice, clear impression when transferred to paper or card.
+We love the speed and ease of stamping as much as the next crafter, but what if you want to make something totally handmade and unique.
+Well, the answer is, design your own rubber stamp.

 Here’s a top tip: use a new blade with a sharp point on your craft knife for easier cutting.
 Be sure to always cut away the excess fairly deeply so that there are no errors when stamping.
 When building up layers of ink, begin with paler colours and work towards darker colours, if using the same stamp.